Hierarchical Decision Making Based on Structural Information Principles: Evaluation and Discussion

-In single-agent scenarios, we carry out experiments on the $ball\_in\_cup$-$catch$ and $finger$-$spin$ tasks through ablation studies to understand the functions of the clustering loss $\mathcal{L}_{clu}$ and structural information loss $\mathcal{L}_{si}$.
-We develop two variants of SISA: SISA-PD and SISA-CR, by removing probability distribution in Section \ref{section:abstract MDP} and correlation reconstruction in Section \ref{section:skill identification}.
-As shown in Figure \ref{drl_ablation}, SISA outperforms both SISA-PD and SISA-CR in terms of policy quality, stability, and sample efficiency.
-These significant results indicate that both the clustering loss and structural information loss are crucial for the hierarchical state abstraction, thereby guaranteeing the performance advantages of SISA.
+We evaluate the contribution of state abstraction (Subsection \ref{subsection: abstraction mechanism}) and directed entropy optimization (Subsection \ref{subsection: directed entropy}) to the performance advantages of SIDM in single-agent skill-based learning.
+Specifically, we introduce two SISL variants—SISL-AS and SISL-DS—by disabling these components, respectively.
+In SISL-AS, the skill set is directly extracted from demonstration data and remains fixed throughout the learning process.
+In SISL-DS, the parameter $h$ is set to $K$, and the set $\mathcal{K}_h$ is restricted to a single skill defined at the largest time scale.
+This configuration restricts the skill set to a single skill, which is insufficient for learning complex decision-making tasks.
+As shown in Figure \ref{fig: sisl_ablation}, the significantly lower training performance of SISL-DS underscores the importance of directed structural entropy in capturing key transition patterns and constructing a skill hierarchy.
+The performance gap between SISL and SISL-AS highlights the benefits of adaptive skill discovery and observational noise mitigation through the state abstraction mechanism, as discussed in Subsection \ref{subsection: skill-based learning}.

-In multi-agent scenaros, we conduct ablation studies to assess the significance of the graph construction and edge filtration steps in achieving performance advantages on $2$c\_vs\_$64$zg and $1$c$3$s$5$z maps.
-Two variants, SIRD-ST and SIRD-SP, are developed as degenerated models of the SIRD without specfic functional modules.
-In the SIRD-ST variant, roles are identified from the joint action space using K-Means clustering.
-And the SIRD-SP variant directly optimizes the encoding tree of the complete action graph for role discovery.
-Figure \ref{marl_ablation} shows that SIRD outperforms SIRD-ST significantly in terms of the average and deviation of test win rates, indicating that the graph construction is crucial for the policy quality and stability of SIRD.
-On the other hand, the comparison between SIRD and SIRD-SP suggests that the edge filtration considerably boosts the learning process without affecting the performance advantages.
+In multi-agent scenarios, we conduct ablation studies to validate the impact of the graph construction and edge filtration modules in role-based learning (Subsection \ref{subsection: role-based learning}) on the \texttt{2c\_vs\_64zg} and \texttt{1c3s5z} SMAC maps.
+We develop two simplified SIRD variants, SIRD-ST and SIRD-SP, by removing either the graph construction or edge filtration module to isolate their individual contributions.
+Specifically, SIRD-ST identifies roles by applying K-means clustering to the joint action space.
+In contrast, SIRD-SP directly optimizes the encoding tree of the complete action graph for role discovery.
+As shown in Figure \ref{fig: marl_ablation}, SIRD significantly outperforms SIRD-ST in both mean test win rate and policy stability, emphasizing the crucial role of graph construction in hierarchical learning.
+The comparison between SIRD and SIRD-SP suggests that edge filtration accelerates learning by reducing convergence timesteps without compromising performance.